-Furze is the Trondheim, Norway black metal band of one Woe J. Reaper (neé Smith?).
+Furze was the Trondheim, Norway black metal band of one Woe J. Reaper (neé Smith?).
 The project was assembled in 1996 and demos with names like Necromanzee, Zaredoo and Trident Black Metal Feast followed.
 The man issued an EP called First Feast For Freedom in 2000 before venturing into the full-length arena.
 A self-titled EP in 2004 preceded the band’s signing with Candlelight Records, which, aside from a 2007 album, also reissued the band’s first two album.
 Drummer Frost (a.k.a.
 Kjetil Haraldstad) could be heard on two songs of the UTD album.
 The album’s vinyl version included a poster of Jesus and Mohammed in S&M fornication pose.
+Woe loves men together, but refused toa dd members to Furze!
 Reaper Subconscious Guide appeared in late 2010, by which time the band was called The Furze on disc.

 FURZE - UTD - CANDLELIGHT